mgrabarski/todo-clean-architecture-experiments/README.md

 Todo:
 - Add new todo to the list
+- Edit todo description
 - Mark todo as completed
-- Edit todo description
+- Mart todo as not completed
 - Delete todo

 ## _Additional requirements_